iandow/bookfast/README.md

 =========

-This application makes it easier to know when campsites, yurts, cabins, etc become available for reservations on recreation.gov.
-For those sites which are in high demand, this application can be useful to ensure you're the first one to know when new dates are made available to be reserved.
+This application makes it easier to know when campsites, yurts, cabins, etc become available for reservations on [recreation.gov](http://recreation.gov).
+For those sites which are in high demand, this application can be useful to ensure you're the first one to know when new dates become available for reservations.

 You can try a deployed instance of the app here: https://bookfast.herokuapp.com/